taniaeo/Correlations/README.md

 # Correlations
-Code used that uses the correlation function to compare segments of seismic time series preceding eruption onsets.
+Code that uses the correlation function to compare segments of seismic time series preceding eruption onsets.
 It runs using the Merapi volcano seismic daily counts (MerapiEq_Hgap0.csv) as an example.
 The interface that uses this code for volcano data analysis is in this address https://dome.wovodat.org/